Timberwolves vs. Warriors Prediction & Picks - November 14

 Timberwolves vs. Warriors Prediction & Picks: Line, Spread, Over/Under - November 14

-The Minnesota Timberwolves (7-2) are 2.5-point underdogs as they try to continue a six-game winning streak when they visit the Golden State Warriors (6-5) on Tuesday, November 14, 2023 at Chase Center.
-The matchup airs at 10:00 PM ET on NBCS-BA and BSN.
+The Golden State Warriors (6-5) are underdogs (+2.5) as they attempt to stop a three-game losing streak when they host the Minnesota Timberwolves (7-2) at 10:00 PM ET on Tuesday, November 14, 2023 at Chase Center.
+The game airs on NBCS-BA and BSN.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!